security-union/videocall-rs/README.md

 ZOOM is a trademark of Zoom Video Communications, Inc.

 Security Union LLC is not associated with Zoom Video Communications, but we are big fans of their product!!

+This project was created to learn about video + audio streaming using only RUST (with some html + css).